itsravenous/flickr-photostream/readme.txt

 1. A tipical Photosream
 2. A Photostream with more pages
 3. The settings
+3. The captions

 == Changelog ==

+= 1.3 =
+* Algorithm improved, faster and now Internet Explorer compatible
+* Added captions
+* Now, you can add multiple instance on the same page
+* Now, the CSS rules force the scrollbar to be always visible, this to prevent loops
+* Fixed some errors
+* Usability improved

 = 1.2 =
 * Deleted the custom Lightbox.
 Now, to use a lightbox, you need to use a plugin that enable colorbox.